 Luciane was a guest at the Conference/Festival “Tellling our stories about home” at University of North Carolina in 2016 where she participated as a lecturer, teacher and performer at the Sonja Haynes Stone Center.
 She also had the opportunity to teach at Duke University hosted by Professor Thomaz de Frantz at the dance department.
 In 2015 she presented her research-solo-in progress at Red Pop Art House, in San Francisco, California, oriented by the artist Amara Tabor-Smith

 As a performing artist, she has performed as a soloist in venues throughout Brazil.
 Her solo “Eyes at my back and a smile at the corner of my lips” (2015/2016) was presented in North Carolina and Sao Francisco.
 She is the Artistic Director of the São Paulo-based performance group Diaspóros Coletivo das Artes.
-She leads regular dance training based on multi-corporealities and decolonial gesture of the Black diaspora at Sala Crisantempo in São Paulo, and has trained a variety of Brazilian dance and theater companies including Nucléo Luis Ferron, Os Crespos , Coletivo Negro.
-Morena Nascimento Company, Fragmento Urbano e Cia Sansacroma – alll of them with the approach of the notion of coloniality of gesture.
+She leads regular dance trainings based on multi-corporealities and decolonized gesture of the Black diaspora at Sala Crisantempo in São Paulo, and has trained a variety of Brazilian dance and theater companies including Nucléo Luis Ferron, Os Crespos , Coletivo Negro.
+Morena Nascimento Company, Fragmento Urbano e Cia Sansacroma – all of them with the approach of the idea of coloniality of gesture.

 In 2016, he was selected to participate in the P.A.R.T.S/EDS exchange program and was named an inaugural member of the Citizens Artists Incubator (CAI), a project funded by the EU.
 His project with Brooklyn artist Annie Wang was awarded a CEC Artslink Independent Project grant.
-In 2017 Shika have the privilege by awarded the “Pina Bausch Fellowship for dance and Choreography” of 2017.
+In 2017 Shika was awarded the “Pina Bausch Fellowship for dance and Choreography”.